Prong4107/scalpel/docs/src/content/tute-aes.md

 An IOT appliance adds an obfuscation layer to its HTTP communications by encrypting the body of its requests and responses with a key.

 On every HTTP request, the program sends two POST parameters:

 -   `secret` (the encryption key)
-- and `encrypted` (the ciphertext).
+-   `encrypted` (the ciphertext).

-Let's solve this problem by using Scalpel.
+Let's solve this problem by using Scalpel!

 It will provide an additional tab in the Repeater which displays the plaintext for every request and response.

-Also, the plaintext can be edited.
+The plaintext can also be edited.
 Scalpel will automatically encrypt it when the "Send" button is hit.

 > 💡 Find a mock API to test this case in Scalpel's GitHub repository: [`test/server.js`](https://github.com/Prong4107/scalpel/blob/4b935cb29b496f3627a319d963a009dda79a1aa7/test/server.js#L117C1-L118C1).

 <!-- ^^ TODO: Add link to test -->

 ## Table of content